Budapest Hammer & Sickle Communist Times Tour

 Full Tour Description

-The Hammer and Sickle Tour – the way it was comrade!
-On this tour we’ll take you on a journey back through time to show you how life was like during our 50 years of Communism.
-We summarise how this Hungarian revolution started, how Big Brother told us what to do and what not to do.
+The way it was, comrade!
+On this tour, we’ll take you on a journey back through time to show you what life was like during our 50 years of Communism, and how Big Brother told us what to do and what not to do.